AdrienHorgnies/pass-select/README.md

 bar
 ```

-No option sends the selected value to the standard output.
+By default, it sends the selected value to the standard output.
 The option -c copies the selected value to the clipboard.
 The option -q displays a QR code representation of the selected value.